Is 4 Days in Sicily Enough? 3 Itineraries to Consider

 Palermo is the vibrant capital city of Sicily with some amazing history.
 You should first start off by visiting the impressive 9th century Norman Palace which is an architectural gem.
 It is home to the Palatine Chapel which is considered a masterpiece of Norman-Arab-Byzantine art and a must visit.
 You will spend at least a couple of hours here, marvelling at the various rooms, chapel and the garden .

 Next you should look at exploring the historic centre.
 Here, there is the 17th century Baroque Quattro Canti and Piazza Pretoria with its impressive Renaissance fountain.
 To see all the highlights including the markets, you may want to opt for this well rated 3 hour walking tour of Palermo.
+If you prefer not to opt for a tour to spare yourself the time or expense, you have the option to listen to this free 15 minute audio guide of Quattro Canti.
+It details the history and significance of this iconic square.

 One thing about Palermo to bear in mind, is that although it’s great for history, unfortunately it is generally not well kept.
 The area of the Norman Palace itself is great, but the area of Quattro Canti is not well maintained.
 There are several abandoned buildings and some of the monuments require restoration and cleaning including Quattro Canti.